GiovineItalia/Gadfly.jl/doc/geom_histogram.md

     be used to deterimine a reasonable value.
   * `minbincount`: Set a lower limit when automatically choosing a bin count.
   * `maxbincount`: Set an upper limit when automatically choosing a bin count.
+  * `density`: If true, use density rather that counts.

 # Examples